 - The construction business that is running the site may be to blame for what has happened.

 There are lots of different causes of scaffolding accidents and injuries that can happen because of scaffolding accidents.
-The most common injuries are bone breaks and fractures, especially of the legs.
+The most common injuries from claims including falls from height are bone breaks and fractures, especially of the legs.
 These tend to happen due to a scaffold collapse or having a fall from the structure.
 Nevertheless, such injuries can also be due to falling items that have struck you.
 Other injuries include external and internal lacerations, i.e. severe cuts to your body and organs.
 These tend to happen because of objects falling and hitting someone, such as a sharp metal.
-Furthermore, less common injuries that can happen due to a scaffolding accident include brain and head injuries.
+Furthermore, less common injuries that can happen due to a scaffolding accident include brain injury and head injuries.

-Of course, your personal injury solicitor will be largely responsible for ensuring you get the amount you deserve.
-However, there are steps you can take to help him or her.
+Of course, your personal injury solicitor will be largely responsible for ensuring you get the amount you deserve from your scaffolding accident claims.
+However, there are steps you can take to help him or her ensure the compensation calculated is the maximum it could be.
 So, let’s take a look at what your personal injury lawyer needs from you…

 - The details of the accident – Your solicitor will need to know where the accident happened, when it happened and how it happened.
 The date is particularly important, as there is a three-year time limit on all personal injury cases.
 This may seem like a long time, but the quicker you claim the easier you will find it, as the details will be fresh in your mind.
 Plus, court proceedings must be issued within this time frame.